My research extends across several substantive areas in international relations and comparative politics. Some highlights:

 The World of the Right

 The World of the Right addresses the far Right’s vision and approach to the international order and foreign policy.
 Funded by the Social Sciences and Humanities Research Council of Canada through March 2021, the project investigates the ideological foundations of contemporary far Right agendas through empirical studies of right-wing parties and movements in key national and multilateral contexts.
-PI: Michael Williams; Co-investigators: Rita Abrahamsen, Alexandra Gheciu, and me, all uOttawa.
+PI: Michael Williams; Co-investigators: Rita Abrahamsen, Alexandra Gheciu, and me, all GSPIA, uOttawa.

 National Identity Database

 This research project assembles a constructivist, intersubjective database of national identities that will become a key source for International Relations scholars.
 A pilot study has been completed and is available as a volume co-edited by my collaborators Ted Hopf and Bentley Allan: Making Identity County: Towards a National Identity Database (Oxford University Press, 2016).
 Funded by the Social Sciences and Humanities Research Council of Canada.
 See the interim project website.
 Researchers click here.

 Canadian defence is shaped by, and also shapes, a large number of economic and political factors located both within and outside Canada.
 Together with Philippe Lagassé (NPSIA, Carleton University) and Thomas Juneau (GSPIA, uOttawa), I am preparing an edited volume on the theory and practice of Canadian defence policy–a project supported by DND’s Defence Engagement Program and the uOttawa Centre for International Policy Studies.
 I have written on the CF-18 replacement (below!), government-media relations in defence procurement, on national identity and strategic culture, and on arms exports.
 (Photo: Cpl Kevin McMillan, Canadian Forces)